learn-co-students/nyc-web-students-021819/08-intro-to-orms/README.md

 Q: Write the SQL to find all books written by a certain author given their name

-3. Twitter where Tweets can have Tags (i.e. '#fun', '#hottake', '#tbt').
+3. Twitter where Tweets can have Tags (i.e. '#fun', '#learnlovecode', '#tbt').
 A tweet can have multiple tags, many tweets can be tagged with the same tag.
 Tweets have a message and user_id; tags have a name.

 Q: Write the SQL to find all the tweets tagged '#tbt'